frasermarlow/tap-bls/README.md

 second"
 type|Y|Y|Y|text|RECORD
 frequency|Y|Y|Y|text|Set to 'M','Q', or 'A' for monthly, quarterly or annual series.

+* Note - the value will be included in the schema, but that does not guarantee that the API call we return a value.
+Sometimes the data series siply does not include data for this item.

 ## Autogenerating the SCHEMAs
 Typically, the file `CATALOG.json` (generated during discovery) is used to filter which streams should be synced from all the possible streams available in the /schemas/ folder.